Parking restrictions in Swansea

 Double yellow lines on the road mean that you cannot park (or wait in the vehicle) in this area at any time (if the restrictions are seasonal it will be indicated on nearby signs).
 None of the wheels of your vehicle should be on the double yellow lines.
 You are allowed to stop temporarily on double yellow lines to unload or to drop passengers (see also loading restrictions).
 Once you have done so you should move your vehicle at once.

 Note that double yellow lines mean no waiting even if there are no upright signs in the area.

 A single yellow line on the road shows a restriction that applies for part of the day and/or on certain days of the week.
 The timing of the restriction will be shown on a sign close to the roadside or on the entry sign to controlled parking zones*.

-White dotted lines on the road indicate an area in which parking is permitted in accordance with the restrictions shown on the nearby signs.
+White dotted lines on the road show an area in which parking is permitted in line with the restrictions shown on the nearby signs.
 This may include the maximum duration of parking (for example 2 hours), the permitted parking times and/or days*, the permitted return interval and/or the required permit.
 To park correctly all of the wheels of the vehicle should be within the bay markings.

 Yellow marks on the kerb or at the edge of the carriageway mean loading and unloading is not allowed.

 A single yellow bar means loading is not permitted at the times shown on the nearby signs (the terms used on the signs are the same as those explained above for waiting restrictions).